 One reason for the present error is that the Protestant Reformers were protesting the works of penance of the Roman Catholic Church.
 Because of the practice of penance the Reformers emphasized that we are justified by faith and not by works.
 Whenever we are fighting against something we usually overreact.
 This is what has taken place concerning the balance between imputed righteousness and actual righteousness of behavior.

-Another reason for the stress on "faith alone" is the interpretation of the writings of the Apostle Paul as meaning we are saved by grace and faith apart from righteous behavior.
+A reason for the stress on “faith alone” is the interpretation of the writings of the Apostle Paul as meaning we are saved by grace and faith apart from righteous behavior.
 In actuality, Paul was comparing faith with the works of the Law of Moses, not with righteous behavior.
 In several instances Paul claims that believers who practice unrighteousness will not inherit the Kingdom but will slay their own resurrection life.
 Modern Christian teachers simply will not accept Paul’s warnings as applying to Christians, only to the unsaved.
 But every principle of biblical interpretation demands that Paul’s warnings apply to Christians, not to the unconverted.

 Envyings, murders, drunkenness, revellings, and such like: of the which I tell you before, as I have also told you in time past, that they which do such things shall not inherit the kingdom of God.
 (Galatians 5:21)

 Faith alone is a modern form of the ancient heresy called Gnosticism in which salvation consists of specialized knowledge rather than a change in behavior.